PixelDiT: Pixel Diffusion Transformers for Image Generation: Experiments

 \textbf{Text-to-Image Generation.} We use Gemma-2~\cite{gemma2} as the text encoder and incorporate the MM-DiT conditioning design~\cite{SD3} on the patch-level pathway.
 Our \model{}-T2I uses hidden size $1536$, patch-level pathway depth $N{=}14$, and pixel-level pathway depth $M{=}2$.
 We collect approximately 26M image–text pairs at $1024^2$ resolution with various aspect ratios to train our model.
 We first pre-train the model from scratch at $512\times512$ resolution for 400K iterations with AdamW (learning rate $1\times10^{-4}$; betas $(0.9, 0.999)$), batch size $1{,}024$, gradient clipping $0.5$, and the shifting strategy~\cite{SD3} with shift value $\alpha{=}3.0$.
 We then finetune the model at $1024^2$ resolution for another 100K iterations with AdamW (learning rate $2\times10^{-5}$), batch size $768$, a higher shift value $\alpha{=}4.0$, and gradient clipping $0.1$.

 \textbf{Evaluation Settings on ImageNet.} Following ADM~\cite{adm}, we report FID (gFID), sFID, Inception Score, and Precision–Recall on 50K samples.
 On ImageNet 256$\times$256, we use a guidance scale $3.25$ with an interval~\cite{CFGinterval} $[0.1, 1.0]$ for the 80-epoch checkpoint.
 All other evaluations use a guidance $2.75$ with an interval $[0.1, 0.9]$, unless otherwise stated.
+On ImageNet 512$\times$512, the guidance scale is $3.5$ and the interval is $[0.1, 1.0]$.

 \textbf{Evaluation Settings for Text-to-Image.} We evaluate \model{}-T2I at $512\times512$ and $1024^2$ resolutions on GenEval~\cite{ghosh2024geneval} and DPG-Bench~\cite{hu2024ella} using 533 and 1{,}065 prompts, respectively.
 Unless noted, we use a fixed guidance scale $4.5$ and the shift value aligns with the training setting at corresponding resolutions.